custcodian/website/docs/about/index.md

 ### Why "Custcodian"?

 Minder is kind of a Code Custodian, and I wanted something that was unique when you Googled it.
 Also, I'm bad at names.
 If you want to suggest a really awesome name, I might change the company name, and send you a pile of swag when I get some made.
-Otherwise, "custcodian" it is.
+Otherwise, "Custcodian" it is.

 ### What's your pricing?
 I'm allergic to "contact us for a sales pitch".